- Home

 Profile

-Leander Penaso Marquez is an Assistant Professor at the University of the Philippines Diliman where he earned his master’s degrees in philosophy and in education.
+Assistant Professor Leander Penaso Marquez is an Assistant Professor at the University of the Philippines Diliman where he earned his master’s degrees in philosophy and in education.
 He also obtained his Master of Health Research Ethics (MOHRE) degree from Universiti Malaya, Malaysia.
 Apart from serving as Co-chair of the Working Group on Bioethics of the Association of Pacific Rim Universities (APRU) Global Health Program, Leander is also the Founding President of the Philosophical Inquiry in Schools Initiative Philippines, Inc. (ISIP Pinas), and a member of the Southeast Asia Bioethics Network (SEABioN).
 He has extensive experience as a researcher, author, and editor.
 Currently, he is one of the co-editors in a book project that will be published by Springer in its “Collaborative Bioethics” series.

 A/Prof Sonny Rosenthal